Oddball bad breath culprits

 "More chlorine in a pool may equal more protection against bacteria, but overdoing it lowers the pool's pH level and makes it dangerously acidic," Matt Messina, DDS, consumer advisor for the American Dental Association told MSN.
 "If you're swimming a lot and have any tooth discomfort whatsoever, check with your dentist.”

-We are now a culture of bottled water, which is not only horrible for the environment but it eliminates the intake of fluoride in water.
+We are now a culture of bottled water, which is not only horrible for the environment but it reduces the intake of fluoride in water.
 Drinking tap water - depending on your area - is often much healthier and will help protect your teeth.
 If you are a big water drinker, purchase a to-go water bottle to fill up with tap water.
 Halitosis can be avoided with a healthy intake of water.